Academic Authors: Muskan Panjwani, Alina Yakunina

 There are L of soap, L of washing powder and L of shampoo.

-22. Circle the standard unit.
+22. Circle the standard unit of capacity.

 cup bucket litre glass